Submitty/submitty.github.io/_docs/instructor/managing_enrollment.md

     You will need to ssh into submitty and navigate to /usr/local/submitty/config/database.json, Then edit this file by replacing the value "PamAuthentication" with "DatabaseAuthentication".
-    Finally be sure to save the file, ff this file is read only be sure to enable write access.
+    Finally be sure to save the file, if this file is read only be sure to enable write access.

 ### Add students by bulk file (.csv) upload